kunalrsharma/roi/README.md

  -  __Please note that this app is in progress and uses ReactJS for the front end__
  - `$ python3 manage.py runserver`

+ The main code can be found in 'ml' directory.